scalarorg/faucet/README.md

 - RPC_URL: rpc url of the fauceting chain
 - DEFAULT_FAUCET_ETH_AMOUNT: The token faucet amount per request
 - BASE_SCANNER_URL: Base URL of the transaction reviewing scanner

-Other configs like using UI and faucet application port can be set in `config.json`
+- APP_PORT: The port the faucet application application run on

 ## Run it (server side)